PackeTsar/freeztp/TIPS.md

   - Both jumbo and standard frame configurations were tested
   - Apache was installed on ZTP server to provide HTTP download

+### Changes (2021-04-17)
+- Order of operations change in system_check to fix stack detection issues.
+- Migrated embedded Jinja2 substitutions to event manager environment variables (global).
+This improves readability and simplifies manual configuration when ZTP variables are not available.
+- Added Catalyst 9200 to system_upgrade (uses `install` method)
+- Changed example ZTP configuration to use "c9k" and "c9klite".  `c9k_image` covers all Catalyst 9K except ones that use the "lite" image (e.g. Catalyst 9200).

 ### Implementation

 The sample leverages ZTP keystores to provide variables that are consumed in the configuration merge.